 How great would it be, if you could travel wherever you want and do whatever you like, while your bank account fills up automatically?
-Although it usually takes a lot of work in the beginning and a little bit of maintenance later, passive income, such as returns from licenses, are possible.
+Although it usually takes a lot of work in the beginning and a little bit of maintenance later, passive income, such as returns from licenses, is possible.
 I will talk about that in a second.

 Travel the World and Get Paid: Here Are the Best Jobs that Pay You To Travel

 I want to give you some great examples of ways to travel the world and get paid at the same time.
 These are opportunities for how to make money with traveling (see number 2 above) and how to generate passive income while traveling (see number 3 above).

 If you want to know more about the first option “Making money while traveling”, you can check out my other article that gives you some great remote job ideas.